İbrahim Kaypakkaya: Legacy

-After his death, Kaypakkaya became a martyr for the Turkish Communist revolutionary movement by "choosing to die rather than give information."
-Despite his young age, he was one of the most prominent Marxist theorists of Turkey.
-Kaypakkaya's most well known work is his critique of Kemalism, the state principles of Turkey, and his thesis on the national question, notably the Kurdish question.
+After his death, Kaypakkaya became a martyr for the Turkish Communist revolutionary movement by "]choosing to die rather than give information.
+Despite his young age, he was a prominent Marxist theorist in Turkey, and his influence can be felt in many international communist movements.
+His book "On the National Question" is read among Marxist circles, especially in the context of Kurdish self-determination.